How does the NASUWT support teachers in academies?

-The NASUWT believes that all state-funded schools, including academies, are a critical part of our public education service and, therefore, in order to deliver the educational entitlements to all children and young people, teachers in all state-funded schools need to be working within a national framework of pay and conditions of service which supports all teachers in delivering high-quality education.
+We believe that all state-funded schools, including academies, are a critical part of our public education service and, therefore, in order to deliver the educational entitlements to all children and young people, teachers in all state-funded schools need to be working within a national framework of pay and conditions of service that supports all teachers in delivering high-quality education.

-It is important that senior leaders and governing bodies in all school types understand what enables all of their pupils to meet their potential, and that there is an inextricable link between the pay and conditions of teachers within a school and the outcomes that the school achieves for pupils.
+It is important that senior leaders and governing bodies in all school types understand what enables all their pupils to meet their potential and that there is an inextricable link between the pay and conditions of teachers within a school and the outcomes that the school achieves for pupils.

-Consequently, the NASUWT continues to campaign for national pay and conditions frameworks to apply in academy schools, and for all children and young people to be taught by qualified teachers who are recognised and rewarded as highly skilled professionals and have working conditions which enable them to focus on teaching and learning.
+Consequently, the NASUWT continues to campaign for national pay and conditions frameworks to apply in academy schools and for all children and young people to be taught by qualified teachers who are recognised and rewarded as highly skilled professionals and have working conditions that enable them to focus on teaching and learning.

 The Union provides a wealth of advice, bulletins, briefings and training and professional development opportunities for all members in academies.

 Academies are publicly funded independent schools that are able to set their own pay and conditions for staff and have freedom to determine their own curriculum.
 The employer in an academy is the academy trust.

 Academies exist in a number of forms including free schools, studio schools, university technical colleges and sixth form colleges.

-An academy can either be a stand-alone school or part of a MAT.
+An academy can either be a standalone school or part of a multi-academy trust (MAT).

 In the first instance, your pay and conditions would remain the same because of the protections of the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).

-However, new employees who join the school after the school becomes an academy can be employed on different pay and conditions because academy schools are not in any way bound by the national pay and conditions framework nor by any agreements negotiated locally with your local authority.
+However, new employees who join after a school becomes an academy can be employed on different pay and conditions because academy schools are not in any way bound by the national pay and conditions framework nor by any agreements negotiated locally with your local authority.

-Where a school has converted to academy status, teachers’ pay and conditions of service would remain the same because of the protections of the TUPE.
+Where a school has converted to academy status, teachers’ pay and conditions of service would remain the same because of the protections of the TUPE Regulations.

-Where teachers agree to a change of contract following conversion to academy status, they will be bound by any new terms and conditions devised by the academy.
+Where teachers agree to a change of contract following conversion to academy status, they will be bound by any new terms and conditions operated by the academy.